x

 Layers for every Day, and Layers for every Season

 I employ a seasonal, as well as a daily approach to base-layering.
-I carefully choose the proper base layer, insulation layer, and shell layers for the season and the range of wilderness weather I can possibly encounter during my daily hiking.
+I carefully choose the proper base layers, insulation layers, and shell layers for the season and the range of wilderness weather conditions and temperatures I can possibly encounter during my daily hiking.

 For example, my Spring and Fall gear kits are composed of my Summer gear combined with the additional insulation required to deal with the declining temperatures and increased storm activity during Spring and Fall.